 - Level Three Participated in 30 Sessions

-- Level Four (new!)
-Participated in 40 Sessions; Co-facilitated one session
+- Level Four Participated in 40 Sessions; Co-facilitated one session

-- EECC level 4 holders will become EECC Ambassadors and receive a plaque of recognition
+- EECC level 4 holders will become EECC Ambassadors and receive a Record of Completion

 - Fun Monthly Social Events